customjs/n8n-nodes-pdf-toolkit/README.md

 - Configure your CustomJS API credentials.
 - Input the PDF file you want to get form field names from.
 - Execute the workflow to get the form field names.

+### "Invoice Generator" node

+- Add the **Invoice Generator** node to your workflow.
+- Configure your CustomJS API credentials.
+- Select a PDF template.
+- Fill in the issuer, payment, recipient, and billing information.
+- Add items to the invoice.
+- Execute the workflow to generate the PDF invoice.